Amid carnage of war, Syria readies for Assad re-election

 "If they inform us, they know that most parents would not send their kids to school that day."

-The mobilization appears aimed at reinforcing the government's long-standing assertion that Syrian citizens want Assad to stand.
+The mobilisation appears aimed at reinforcing the government's long-standing assertion that Syrian citizens want Assad to stand.

 "It is his personal decision ... but I assure you that the Syrian street will pressure President Bashar al-Assad to nominate himself for the presidency of the republic," Information Minister Omran Zoabi said in January.